Creating and exposing APIs allows your web application to interact with other applications through machine-to-machine communication.

 Move Fast, Don't Break Your API are slides and a detailed blog post from Amber Feng at Stripe about building an API, separating layers of responsibility, hiding backwards compatibility and a whole slew of other great advice for developers and API designers.

-Designing the Artsy API has their recommendations list for building an API based on their recent experiences.
+Designing the Artsy API has their recommendations list for building an API based on their experiences.

 Hacker News had a discussion on what's the best way to write an API spec? that provides a few different viewpoints on this topic.